AmanQureshi0111/TodoListContext/README.md

 2.Install dependencies:

 npm install
-# or
-yarn install
-Running Locally

 Start the development server:

 npm run dev
-# or
-yarn dev

 Then open your browser and navigate to http://localhost:3000 (or the port Vite shows).